top of page

 THIS IS A NEWSLETTER, SO NOW WE MUST RETURN TO OUR REGULAR PROGRAMMING…

-Sara Kate Egan – First Place
+Honorable Mention: Sara Kate Egan - "Step One"

 DIGITAL STORE REMINDER

 We have two digital stores, one for PDFs, the other for ePubs.
 This is the link to our digital store: https://www.hiraethsffh.com/digital-store Come check out our titles!
 We add more each month!
+And we are not nearly as expensive as that place run by Bezos.

-SCIFAIKUEST AUGUST 2025 ONLINE EDITION
+SCIFAIKUEST FEBRUARY 2026 ONLINE EDITION

 Edited by t.santitoro